 After completing my undergraduate degree through Gustavus Adolphus College (St. Peter, Minnesota) and a master’s program at Concordia University, St. Paul, with a small, familiar groups of fellow educators, I couldn’t imagine completing an online program without the in-person contact and communication I was used to.
-People considering online education and those in the midst of online classes express similar concerns.
-Will I be supported?
+I mulled over the common concerns when it comes to online classes: Will I be supported?
 Will I make connections?
 Will I really learn?

-When contemplating any significant decision, it is helpful to weigh the pros and the cons to make the best determination.
-Here is my current, honest experience as an online student.
+When contemplating any significant decision, it's helpful to weigh the pros and the cons to make the best determination.
+Here is my honest experience as an online student.

 Pro: You can accomplish your coursework anytime, anywhere.
 This is the top reason students choose to go the online route.
-I work on coursework while my children are napping, in the car during dance class, and on my lunch break.
-Instead of meeting somewhere at a particular time, I am able to learn when it's convenient for me.
+I work on coursework while my children are napping, in the car during dance class and on my lunch break.
+Instead of meeting somewhere at a particular time, I'm able to learn when it's convenient for me.
 That flexibility made online education a feasible and appealing option.

 Con: You can accomplish your coursework anytime, anywhere.
 Yep, the pro is also the con.
 Shortly after beginning my program, I took a vacation to Mexico.
-No work, no kids, and no other responsibilities meant it was a prime time to get ahead on some assignments.
+No work, no kids and no other responsibilities meant it was a prime time to get ahead on some assignments.
 Not necessarily how I would choose to spend my vacation, but I will say that if I had to do homework, on a beach in the sun was the way to do it.

 Pro: It is more economical.
 Aside from the fact that ACE's program was a fraction of the price of other institutions, there are no additional parking fees or required books to purchase.
 This, in combination with the time and gas saved traveling to a physical location, was an additional advantage.